About Raquel Micit and Ryan Miner The Senior Soup

 • Did the doctor share their notes in an online portal?

 • How accessible are they?
-Could you get them on the phone quickly if you needed help or had an emergency?
+Could you quickly get them on the phone if you needed help or had an emergency?

-It’s okay to express your gratitude and let them know you appreciate their medical expertise and the time spent treating you.
+It’s okay to express gratitude and let them know you appreciate their medical expertise and the time spent treating you.

-It’s always a good idea to avoid unnecessary confrontations and arguments.
+And it’s always a good idea to avoid unnecessary confrontations and arguments.
 Common decency still goes a long way these days.

 Step 2: Request Your Medical Records